greenboxal/doggohub/doc/ci/runners/README.md

 By tagging a Runner for the types of jobs it can handle, you can make sure shared runners will only run the jobs they are equipped to run.

-For instance, at GitLab we have runners tagged with "rails" if they contain the appropriate dependencies to run Rails test suites.
+For instance, at DoggoHub we have runners tagged with "rails" if they contain the appropriate dependencies to run Rails test suites.

 ### Prevent runner with tags from picking jobs without tags